Clinical-Genomics/patientMatcher/README.md

 <a name="docker"></a>
 ## Running the app using Docker
-An example containing demo setup for the app is included in the docker-compose file.
-Note that this file is not intended for use in production and it's just to illustrate how the backend and frontend of the app could be connected to a mongodb instance store in an external docker image.
+An example containing a demo setup for the app is included in the docker-compose file.
+Note that this file is not intended for use in production and is onpy provided to illustrate how the backend and frontend of the app could be connected to a mongodb instance stored on an external image.
 Start the docker-compose demo using this command:

 ```
 docker-compose up -d